narkisr/clojure-concurrency/clojure/02_adts.md

 ![Persistent vector](persistentvector.png "persistent-vector")

 !SLIDE center
-.notes The binary partitioning scheme is to divide each level in the tree into
+.notes The binary partitioning scheme is to divide each level in the tree into 5 bits, the most left hand bits are those of the root (relative the tree height)

 ![Bit partitioning](bit-partitioning.svg "binary-partitoining")